This function is a wrapper that calls specify(), hypothesize(), and

 A data frame that can be coerced into a tibble.

-The level of response that will be considered a success, as a string.
-Needed for inference on one proportion, a difference in proportions, and corresponding z stats.
+responsethat will be considered a success, as a string.
+Needed for inference on one proportion, a difference in proportions, and corresponding z stats.- null

-• paired independence: Should be used with only a response variable giving the pre-computed difference between paired observations.
+"independence","point", and"paired independence".independence: Should be used with both aresponseandexplanatoryvariable.
+Indicates that the values of the specifiedresponsevariable are independent of the associated values inexplanatory.point: Should be used with only aresponsevariable.
+Indicates that a point estimate based on the values inresponseis associated with a parameter.
+Sometimes requires supplying one ofp,mu,med, orsigma.paired independence: Should be used with only aresponsevariable giving the pre-computed difference between paired observations.
 Indicates that the order of subtraction between paired values does not affect the resulting distribution.

 The true proportion of successes (a number between 0 and 1).
 To be used with point null hypotheses when the specified response variable is categorical.